 The Board's Statement of Investment Policies, Standards and Procedures (SIPSP) is reviewed regularly by the Board.
-During the year the responsible investment section of the SIPSP was updated.
-There were no other significant changes to the SIPSP during the year.

-See our website, www.npf.co.nz, for more information about your Scheme, including the Board's SIPSP and the Scheme trust deed.
+During the year the SIPSP was updated and there were no significant changes to the SIPSP relating to the Scheme.
+See our website, www.npf.co.nz, for more information about your Scheme, including the Board's SIPSP and the Scheme Trust Deed.